How the group is formed

 the Marketing Sub-Committee is responsible for the Group’s relationship with third parties such as commercial sponsors, conference exhibitors and advertisers who wish to promote their services and products to the membership, often ensuring that sole practitioners receive specially negotiated discounts.
 The sub-committee is also responsible for the Group’s overall strategy for communication and delivery of services and benefits to our members.

-The Professional Indemnity Insurance Sub-Committee is responsible for the Group’s arrangements with Willis and supporting members in difficulty or with concerns surrounding insurance renewals and claims.
+The Professional Indemnity Insurance Sub-Committee is responsible for the Group’s arrangements with Miller Insurance and supporting members in difficulty or with concerns surrounding insurance renewals and claims.

 The SRA Liaison Committee is responsible for a consistent and regular dialogue with the SRA, to ensure that our Regulator is listening to sole practitioners.